jecollas/fate-free-reign/pages/Portgas D. Ace.md

 		- **St. Elmo’s Fire**
 			- Buster-type Single Target (Anti-Unit)
 			- ((7c4cfa43-1ba6-463c-bced-1d61c0a2abd7))
 				- Blast attack from the fire spear yeehaw
+			- An amalgamation weapon that manifested upon Ace's summoning as a Lancer, based on various stories told about his strength in battle from around the world
+				- ((671074c4-0274-430c-9242-8e5003e55aab)) – Ace's favored weapon from childhood was a long metal pipe, which he used to rob and assault grown men in the Terminal and Edge Town
+				- ((671075bf-ae73-495a-b061-2feded864517)) – stories about Ace's [Devil Fruit abilities](((6707087e-8c4d-464d-9a6c-4d15b78eab2a))) are infamous on the Grand Line.
+His [St. Elmo's Fire](((7c4cfa43-1ba6-463c-bced-1d61c0a2abd7))) technique may not be as well-known as his [Fire Fist](((8ffa9b07-36e0-4841-a99b-afa2d7a5b384))), but its power was just as feared
+				- ((668f5f96-aa7f-4127-988d-473ddb2e72ac)) – Ace defended the village of Kuri from raiding Beast Pirates, and drove the attackers away using an ancient Fire Spear he looted from a hidden weapons stash
+				- ((67107575-ae63-4be4-8920-b3c1fbfcb772)) – This version of Ace may not be Whitebeard's beloved son yet, but their stories are still closely associated with each other.
+It is for this reason that Ace's spear bears a passing resemblance to Whitebeard's naginata
 			- Based on the ((668f5f61-546f-45b6-9bf6-a7e7b9192b35))
 				- I cant believe there exists a polearm thats a combination flamethrower/shotgun.
 Are you kidding me that’s fucking awesome
 	- ### Combat
 		- #### St. Elmo's Fire
 			- Alternate names: St. Elmo’s Fire Spear, St. Elmo’s Spear, Divine Fire Fist, St. Elmo’s Fire, St. Elmo’s Fire Staff, St. Elmo's Beam
-			- An amalgamation weapon that manifested upon Ace's summoning as a Lancer, based on various stories told about his strength in battle from around the world
-				- **Grey Terminal** – Ace's favored weapon from childhood was a long metal pipe, which he used to rob and assault grown men in the Terminal and Edge Town
-				- **The Grand Line** – stories about Ace's Devil Fruit abilities are infamous on the Grand Line.
-His St. Elmo's Fire technique may not be as well-known as his Fire Fist, but its power was just as feared
-				- **Wano** – h eg ot it from wano idk man im eepyhonk shoo
-					- It’s TOTALLY plausible for Ace to have gotten his hands on an ancient Fire Spear in Wano and absolutely wreck shop for the Beast Pirates
-					- Ace was in Wano back when he was still captain of the Spade pirates and became beloved by everyone he met
-					- Stories of him with a Fire Spear could come from Ace’s time in Wano
-						- Fought against the Beast Pirates terrorizing Tama’s village in Kuri
-					- Told with enough frequency that it could have been inscribed with him onto the Throne of Heroes
-				- **The Whitebeard Pirates** – Ace may be younger, but his story is still closely associated with Whitebeard’s, and Ace is still his beloved son.
-Why shouldn’t he have a weapon similar to his father’s?
-					- Whitebeard's naginata, Murakumogiri
 			- A polearm that consists of a long bo staff made from a metal pipe topped with a wye joint, and powered by St. Elmo’s Fire
 				- With the application of St. Elmo’s Fire (his devil fruit technique) he can create a brush of fire at the end of the pipe (in a similar way as St. Elmo’s Fire, the weather phenomena) in the shape of a blade
 				- The joint at the end of the pipe is important because it points the direction where the St. Elmo’s Fire shoots out from to form the blade
 				- Uurrrm.. it shoots fire out of the pipe.
 It can ignite into a blade, swoosh around, and ace can use a mana burst to make it go flamethrower mode yippeee
 			- other notes on this crap
-			  collapsed:: true
-				- ((668f5f61-546f-45b6-9bf6-a7e7b9192b35))
-					- So the fire lance wiki page mentioned that fire lances were used by 15th century japanese samurai
-					- ((668f5ec0-5c74-48db-b0e6-f556361218c0)), 11/28/2017 (citation link from fire lance wikipedia page)
-						- “Fire Cylinder” in Ryukyu around 1450
-							- Recorded in the 1453 item of the actual record of the Yi Dynasty
-						- “Fire Spear” during the Ōnin War in the Ashikaga Period
-							- ((668f5f70-e310-45e5-b226-e58a885ec2a0)) — Britannica
-								- “The recently renewed contact with China, severed during the Mongol invasions, allowed several Chinese weapons to appear in Japan.
-The first were exploding arrows launched by catapult, while in 1468 there is a record of fire-spears being used.“
-							- ((668f5f7e-3772-4ad2-8f49-bbea0cfc82fa)) — wikipedia
-					- Wano is visually inspired by the feudal era japan, (1185-1600), but its story borrows heavily from the isolationism that characterized the Edo period (1603-1868) after the “Closed Country” edict of 1635
-						- ((668f5f96-aa7f-4127-988d-473ddb2e72ac)) — one piece fan wiki
-						- ((668f5fa5-e065-4948-b649-4bbb70297fc9)) — wikipedia
-							- ((668f5fba-d855-4707-8c42-ba644059072a)), ((668f5fbe-7c0b-46fc-bc5d-803f47df9cbd))
 				- These are all links i was using to research st elmos fire earlier
 					- ((668f551e-78a1-4451-aa2e-0a77348c35cb)) — wikipedia
 					- ((668f5569-b4a6-40d2-9d53-d01077bfccd2)) — britannica
 					- ((668f55bf-6d4e-42df-8ff4-f8937aaf622c))
 					- ((668f5615-d834-431c-8a1a-4126f08c7249))
-	- #### Weapons and Abilities
+		- #### Haki
-		- *Haki* – Ace can use all three types of Haki, but he rarely uses them for combat in favor of fighting with his Devil Fruit abilities
+			- Ace can use all three types of Haki, but he rarely uses them for combat in favor of fighting with his Devil Fruit abilities
 			- Ace's Haki is fiery in nature, to the point where his very presence is able to stop blizzards from happening on islands as long as he is there
 - ## Alternate Forms
+  collapsed:: true
 	- ### Archer
 		- Ace can typically only be summoned as an Archer class Servant.
 The fact that he was summoned into the Lancer class is an anomaly
 		- If anyone else had tried summoning Ace, he would have been summoned into the Archer class